 Adam came to Williams in 2000, having previously worked as a technology specialist at the University of Connecticut.
 If you would like to explore Glow to make your teaching more effective pedagogically, learn more about what we offer in high performance computing for your research, any questions about the software that we offer, or would like to discuss the use of technologies in general for your teaching and research, he is available to assist.

 Adam's Academic Liaison Departments: Department of Asian Languages, Literatures, and Cultures, Economics/CDE, Mathematics & Statistics, Political Economy, and Psychology.

 [email protected] - Jesup Hall - x4534

 Cory joined Williams in 2016 as our specialist in GIS.
 He has a B.A. from the University of Vermont in Anthropology / Geography an an M.A. from University of Vermont in Geography.
 His academic experience includes both social and physical sciences, such as quantitative spatial analysis, cartographic design, remote sensing, advanced geotechniques, urban geography, geography of tourism, cultural ecology, geology, biogeography, climatology and natural hazards, and critical theory as it relates to all of the above.
 Professionally he has provided spatial solutions and support for applied sciences across many fields of research in government and private sectors, such as environmental permitting, site suitability assessment, and probability modeling for species, cultural resources, and environmental risk.

-Cory’s Academic Liaison Departments: Biology, Chemistry, Computer Science, Environmental Studies, and Geosciences.
+Cory's Academic Liaison Departments: Biology, Chemistry, Computer Science, Environmental Studies, Geosciences, and Williams Mystic.

 [email protected] - Jesup Hall - x4318